 Greenhouses go hand-in-hand with container growing.
 It’s useful to have a variety of pots and containers for plants.
-Larger ones can be used for storing mature plants that may need shelter, while small pots can be used to start seeds.
+Larger ones can be used for storing mature plants that may need shelter, while small pots can be used to bring seedlings along.
 What’s more, having an array of different sizes and even materials will complement the plant variety inside your greenhouse.

 Shelving and Staging

 In greenhouse terms ‘Staging’ refers to the strategic placement of benches and shelves in a way that makes the most of your greenhouse space and light levels.
 You can organise your pots on these shelves according to size, shade tolerance etc. A common method is to utilise greenhouse space vertically, with smaller plants on the higher shelves.
 Staging can be set up in such a way that it’s far more comfortable for you to attend to your plants (28-30 inches tall is regarded as an ideal height, but that also depends on your height!).

 A closely connected greenhouse feature is the workbench, which you can use for potting, attending to seedlings and so on.
 Lower shelves can be used for storing garden tools, potting mix, empty pots and compost bags.
 It’s best not to have plants situated on low benches as this is where the cooler air tends to be.
 ‘Slatted’ benches have gaps that encourage air circulation and go some way towards preventing root rot or plant disease.
 Moisture easily drains away after watering.